valdo404/lasagna/README.md

 - Provide analysis using LLM systems, and advise some refactorings when required.

 Streaming
-- Integrate with beam but also with ksql, allowing streaming sql constructs
+- Integrate with beam but also with ksql, allowing streaming sql constructs, and avoiding vendor lockin
+- Inject custom generated data at development time, in order to ease testing
 - Static analysis on streaming SQL queries, identifying problems, and previsualising queries on data streams
 - Build a Dynamical Streaming DAG, by leveraging beam / kafka streams sinks and sources
 - Build integrated data quality check for streaming